 For something quieter and more reflective, gaze at the stars at the Izana Observatory, or book a buggy to drive to Mt Teide National Park by day and watch the sunset and constellations by night.

 * Check dates, price and availability for Tenerife Stargazing

 G Adventures – If you feel more comfortable in a group for either part of your trip or the whole duration, G Adventures is a responsible tour company which mainly caters towards budget travellers.
 Their new tours include a hiking the Canary Islands tour, a 6 day tour from Puerto de la Cruz to Costa Adeje, seeing Anaga and beyond.

 G Adventures has received the World Travel and Tourism Council’s Safe Travels stamp, which provides travellers with assurance that they have implemented health and hygiene protocols that are aligned with WTTC’s Safe Travels Protocols .
 I have personally used G Adventures and recommend them as a solo female friendly company.

 Get Your Guide Tenerife – Get Your Guide helps you to find top-rated Tenerife Day Trips and activities in Tenerife.
 Choose from a La Gomera island tour, a catamaran whale watching experience and plenty of other Tenerife excursions to get your heart racing such as a jet ski safari around southern Tenerife, or a top buggy adventure Tenerife on a quad bike in Teide National Park.
-There are many to choose from and it’s really simple to use.
+Some of the tours require a minimum of 2 people but there are several to book as a solo and it’s really simple to use.
 Just check the reviews, price and availability then book online.

 Places To Stay in Tenerife